rkhetani/Galaxy_IDC2017/lessons/Galaxy_RNA-Seq.md

 <img src="../img/bam_output.png" width="200" align="center">

-It is important to keep track of these number and make sure they look similar across all the samples in your experiment.
+It is important to keep track of these numbers and make sure they look similar across all the samples in your experiment.

-> SAM/BAM format: This is the standard alignment format, the SAM file is the human readable version of the BAM file.
-The SAM file is a tabular file, with columns that are separated by tabs; each column contains information about various things, e.g. where the read matches the genome, if there are any mismatches between the read and the genomic sequence, if the read maps to multiple locations and so on.
+> SAM/BAM format: This is the standard alignment format; the SAM format is the human readable version of the BAM format.
+The SAM format is tabular and each column contains information about various things, e.g. where the read matches the genome, if there are any mismatches between the read and the genomic sequence, if the read maps to multiple locations and so on.
 They also contain numbers/flags to denote some of this information, like whether the read is mapped or not and so on.

 #### Viewing alignment in SAM data (BAM to SAM)